jorainer/SpectraTutorials/README.md

 cleaned, compared against *reference* spectra from a public database and finally exported.

+See *Installation* section below for the description how to run this workshop interactively.

 ### Workshop goals and objectives

 - Understand the principles of different data *backends*.